Mauricio Dubon Preview, Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- Dubon has 26 doubles, three triples, nine home runs and 19 walks while hitting .280.
+- Dubon has 26 doubles, three triples, nine home runs and 19 walks while batting .279.

-- He has scored in 49.2% of his games this year, with more than one run scored in 11.5%.
+- He has scored in 60 games this year, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.